khoinguyen2010hihihi/khoinguyen2010hihihi/README.md

-# 💫 About Me:
+# 💫 Hi everyone, I'm Nguyen Huu Khoi:
-- 🔭 I’m Nguyen Huu Khoi, a Web Developer.
+- 🔭 A passionate Web Developer.
 - 🎓 I'm studying at [Danang University of Technology](https://dut.udn.vn/)
 - ⚽ I have interests in coding and football.